 - Bathtime – foam and sponge shapes, containers, other bath toys

-- Beach or toy box- Sand pails, shovels, measuring cups, sifters, funnels, etc
+- Beach or toy box- Sand pails, shovels, measuring cups, sifters, funnels, etc, This book would be cool too.

 - Gardening/bug catching/exploring – bug containers, nets, child-size shovels, boots, pots, explorer hats and vests